shelleywong/CSCI211-Course-Materials/Labs/lab02.md

 $ cp bin/vde 211/lab02_even/
 ```

 Change to the lab02_even directory.
-You should see all of the bash scripts listed there (along with the other files that were already in the directory).
-Exercise 2 includes directions for writing a program called even.cpp.<br>
+You should see all of the bash scripts listed there, along with the other files that were already in the directory.
+Exercise 2 includes directions for writing a program that reads integers and checks if they are even or not.<br>

 After you have successfully compiled even.cpp, you will have an executable called `even` and can use `run_tests` to check to see if your program passes all of the provided tests.
 (For other programs, substitute the appropriate executable in place of `even`):
 ```